Gil-ADDA/MedConnect/README.md

 Relative or Carer Device
 - insert photos

-## Usage: GIL PILL ORGANIZER & GAO RELATIVE DEVICE
+# Usage: PILL ORGANIZER & RELATIVE DEVICE
 A guide on how to use the device, including any specific features or functions.

 ## Getting Started